 The Society takes a leadership role in ensuring that teaching and learning activities receive the institutional appreciation and support they deserve at the student, classroom and organizational levels.
 The Society assists in the development and dissemination of teaching and learning resources—best practices, experiential pedagogy, and innovations—through its publications and conferences, regionally, nationally, and internationally.

 ARTICLE I – NAME

 Section 1.
 Name.
-The name of this organization shall be Management & Organizational Behavior Teaching Society.
-Also known as MOBTS Here after referred to as the Society
+The name of this organization shall be Management & Organizational Behavior Teaching Society, also known as “MOBTS,” hereinafter referred to as the “Society.”

 Section 2.
 Use of Name.
 The use of the name of the Society for co-sponsorship or seminars, workshops, conferences or endorsement of similar meetings shall be restricted to those activities endorsed by the Board of Directors of the Society.

 The mission of the Society is to enhance the quality of teaching and learning across the management disciplines.